opendocsg/slw-judgments-backfill/2004_SGHC_220/report.md

 **Introduction**

-1       I will adopt the formal facts as set out in the judgment of the Court of Appeal delivered by Goh Joon Seng J in _Lee Tat Development Pte Ltd v Management Corporation of Grange Heights Strata Title No 301_ [1992] 2 SLR 865 at 866 and 867, [1] to [7].
+1       I will adopt the formal facts as set out in the judgment of the Court of Appeal delivered by Goh Joon Seng J in _Lee Tat Development Pte Ltd v Management Corporation of Grange Heights Strata Title No 301_ <span class="citation">[1992] 2 SLR 865</span> at 866 and 867, [1] to [7].

 2       Lee Tat Development Pte Ltd (“Lee Tat”) is the owner of two pieces of adjoining land known as lots 111-32 and 111-33 of Town Sub-division 21.
 The defendant is the management corporation (“the MCST”) of Grange Heights which is a condominium development on lot 687 of Town Sub-division